ppy/osu-wiki/wiki/Contests/Locus/2025/en.md

 [Register through this form.](https://form-auth.ppy.sh/form/2025-locus-registrations)

+### Submission

+The details of how to submit entries will be announced later.

+Teams should follow the `#osu-locus` channel in the [osu!
+Discord server](https://discord.com/invite/ppy) for updates.

 ### Nexus

 We cannot expect every composer and graphic designer who is interested in participating to be familiar with navigating the osu! community, so the [Nexus](https://mappersguild.com/locus) was created as a support system to help those who are looking to form or join viable teams.